Aimeishimwe/Alx_Capstone_Project/fitness-tracker-app/README.md

 ## Features

-- **Workout Logging**: Users can log their daily workouts and track progress.
+**Workout Logging**: Users can log their daily workouts and track progress.
-- **Exercise Database**: Provides a wide variety of exercises with detailed instructions and muscle group information.
+**Exercise Database**: Provides a wide variety of exercises with detailed instructions and muscle group information.
-- **Customizable Workouts**: Users can select workout templates based on their fitness level and goals.
+**Customizable Workouts**: Users can select workout templates based on their fitness level and goals.
-- **Progress Tracking**: Users can visualize their progress over time through charts or logs.
+**Progress Tracking**: Users can visualize their progress over time through charts or logs.
+**Nutrition Tracking**: Allows users to log and track their nutritional intake.
-- **Responsive Design**: Optimized for both mobile and desktop views using Tailwind CSS.
+**Responsive Design**: Optimized for both mobile and desktop views using Tailwind CSS.
+**User Management**: Features such as login, signup, password recovery, and user profile management.

 ## Technologies Used